mondora/ddp.js/README.md

 ### DDP.connect()

 Connects to the ddp server.
-The method is called automatically by the class constructor, so there generally should be no need for the developer to call it themselves.
+The method is called automatically by the class constructor if the `autoConnect` option is set to `true` (default behaviour).
+So there generally should be no need for the developer to call the method themselves.

 #### Arguments